dnbtc/Preset_Project_Timer/README.md

+I Make presets for [presetfood.com](presetfood.com) most days and I need to keep track of the current project.
+Productivity timer for the creation of presets for software synths.

-Productivity Timer: PT2.py
+Productivity Timer:
 By TC

 This is a very personal productivity timer: but might be some use to someone doing the same kind of stuff as me.

-Productivity timer for the creation of presets for synths.
 I give myself 10 minutes per preset.
 The preset name is the text in between the number and the name of the preset I am working on.